5 Open Source Alternatives to Google Analytics

 ✓ light-weight

-✓ allows analysis data to be shared online with the community
+✓ allows sharing analysis data online with the community

 More from our blog